rayanah/level-3-project/README.md

 # DevOps Bootcamp Level 3 Final Project
-    The project is to run Sock Shop website
+The project goal is to build and deploy Sock Shop website [Weaveworks Shock Shop demo](https://github.com/microservices-demo).

 ## To Run the Project